+- 3.4.1.
 If the academy receives more applications than there are available places then children with the academy named on an education, health care plan (EHC) or equivalent will be automatically admitted to the academy.
-If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below:

-- Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangement order or special guardianship order.
-A looked after child either is a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989) ); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Pupils with a specific medical condition, confirmed by a consultant paediatrician or similar health professional (in writing), which can be supported more appropriately by some aspect of provision at Cowes Enterprise College, than at any other accessible school.

-- 3. Pupils who have an elder sibling who will be on roll at the academy at the time of application and at the time of admission (see 2.1.3 definition of sibling) - 4.
-Children of staff who have, (1) been employed at Cowes Enterprise College for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage (see 2.1.4 definition of staff children). - 5.
-Pupils for whom we are the closest school (see 2.1.1 definition of distance and 2.1.2 definition of dual address) - 6.
-All other pupils, prioritised by distance, with students who live closest to the Academy being offered places first. - 7.
-In the event of two or more students living an equal distance from the Academy, with insufficient places available, place(s) will be allocated by drawing lots overseen by an independent adjudicator.
+If there are still places available, priority for admission will be given to those children who meet the oversubscription criteria set out below: - 3.4.2 Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
+A looked after child is either a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 3.4.3 Pupils with a specific medical condition, confirmed by a consultant paediatrician or similar health professional (in writing), which can be supported more appropriately by some aspect of provision at Cowes Enterprise College, than at any other accessible school. - 3.4.4 Pupils who have an elder sibling who will be on roll at the academy at the time of application and at the time of admission.
+Pupils who have an elder sibling who will be in Year 11 at the academy at the time of application (see 2.6 definition of sibling). - 3.4.5 Children of staff who have, (1) been employed at Cowes Enterprise College for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage (see 2.7 definition of staff children). - 3.4.6 All other pupils, prioritised by distance, with students who live closest to the Academy being offered places first (see 2.4 definition of distance and 2.5 definition of dual address). - 3.4.7 In the event of two or more students living an equal distance from the Academy, with insufficient places available, place(s) will be allocated by drawing lots overseen by an independent adjudicator.

+3.5.
 In-year admissions

+3.5.1.
 Applications for in-year admissions are considered in the same way as those made at the beginning of the academic year and are dealt with in accordance the local authorities Fair Access Protocol.
-In-year admissions forms can be obtained from https://www.iow.gov.uk/Residents/Schools-and-Learning/School-Admissions/.
+In-year admissions forms can be obtained from Tasks for the service School Admissions (iow.gov.uk).

+- 3.5.2.
 Students included in the Fair Access Protocol will take precedence over those held on the waiting list.
-Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission.
+Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission. - 3.5.3.
 It the academy refuses entry, the local authority may request a direction from the Education Funding Agency (on behalf of the Secretary of State).
 The academy will set out its reasons for refusal in writing to the local authority within 15 calendar days (for CLA this is reduced to seven calendar days) and may make further representations directly to the EFA (these will be made within seven calendar days).
 The decision of the Secretary of State will be binding upon the academy.

+3.6.
 Unsuccessful applications